rblakemesser/rblakemesser.github.io/info.md

 Please join us in our backyard at 4 p.m. on Saturday, April 7, 2018.
 We'll get married!
 You'll be there!
 It will be a really good time.

-**What to wear**
+## What to wear
-However makes you happiest.
+Whatever makes you happiest.
 For real.
 Please put on the outfit that makes you feel like your best and most attractive self.
 If this is a tux, fantastic; if it's a favorite pair of bluejeans, equally fantastic!
 (Just, like, don't wear a wedding dress or whatever; that would be rude.)

 ## Where to park
 Our neighborhood has a bounty of street parking!
 It is free and luscious.
 Please be courteous of our neighbors; they are nice and we like them.